Why Choose the Halo? Its advantages over other smart sensors

 This health, safety and vape detection device comes with far more features than its rivals

-Halo Smart Sensor no subscription vape detectionHalo Smart Sensor no subscription vape detection
+Halo Smart Sensor keep clean no subscription vape detectionHalo Smart Sensor keep clean no subscription vape detection

 Since we began promoting and selling the Halo Smart Sensor in the UK market we have faced questions about its cost, and what added benefits it provides, compared with other vape detectors and smart sensors.